-A knee replacement, also known as knee arthroplasty, is a surgery that replaces the knee joint to relieve pain caused by a host of different injuries or conditions.
+A knee replacement, also known as knee arthroplasty, is a surgery that replaces the knee joint to relieve knee pain caused by a host of different injuries or conditions.
 Though osteoarthritis is one of the leading reasons for a knee replacement, patients with conditions such as avascular necrosis and rheumatoid arthritis could be a candidate for knee replacement surgery.

 The artificial joint your knee is replaced with consists of a combination of metal and plastic.
 Cobalt, chromium, and titanium are a few of the materials used during a knee replacement surgery at Elite Sports Medicine.
 You can learn more about the materials used at DePuy Synthes.

 An orthopedic joint replacement specialist performs knee replacement surgery.
 Elite’s knee replacement doctors in Nashville, TN are fellowship trained.

 Our knee replacement doctors in Nashville and Franklin, TN always start patients with the most conservative treatments before going a more invasive route.
 If your pain is mild, anti-inflammatory (NSAID’s) medications, physical therapy, and resting will be the go-to treatment to manage pain.
 Our physical therapists will also try treatments like dry needling for pain management.

 Your knee replacement doctor will determine if the arthritis or condition in your knee has gotten to a point where a knee replacement is necessary based off your imaging (X-Ray /MRI).
 If you are unsure about having a joint replacement, ask your knee replacement specialist if there is an alternative to a knee replacement for you.

 There are several surgical options for patients with arthritis.
 Speak with a knee replacement doctor near you to learn more about potential treatment options.